tylerbisson/y2ksite/callforfootage.markdown

 <sub style="text-align: center;">Video still courtesy of Brian Langley</sub>
 {: style="text-align: center;"}

-*The Center for Home Movies is excited to support the work of HBO Documentary Films and filmmakers Brian Becker and Marley McDonald, with whom we are consulting on a project to discover home videos for inclusion in their upcoming feature documentary.
+*The Center for Home Movies is excited to support the work of HBO Documentary Films and filmmakers Brian Becker and Marley McDonald, with whom CHM is consulting on a project to discover home videos for inclusion in an upcoming feature documentary.
 Read on to hear a statement from the filmmakers and find out how you can get involved.*
 {: style="font-weight: 300;"}

 **To sign up to submit your home video, please fill out the following Google Form: